ruchitha007/WA/Project/03/README.md

 `npm run lint`

-The code you submit should start with `'use strict';` in each JavaScript file and running ESLint using the command above should not output any errors or warnings. **Any errors or warnings will impact the accumulation of style points.**
+The code you submit should start with `'use strict';` in each JavaScript file and running ESLint using the command above should not output any errors or warnings. **Any errors or warnings will impact final evaluation.**

-## Problem 1: JavaScript Date Picker (25 points)
+## Problem 1: JavaScript Date Picker

 For this problem, you will be implementing two interactive `DatePicker` [displays](https://www.google.com/search?tbm=isch&q=datepicker&gws_rd=ssl#) using a combination of HTML, CSS, and JavaScript.